 Inter-device communication is provided by a redundant InfiniBand network.
-The InfiniBand network is a high-performance, low-latency backplane for communication between Exadata Storage Servers and database servers.
-By default, Exadata Storage Servers include a configured software firewall.
+The InfiniBand network is a high-performance, low-latency backplane for communication between Oracle Exadata Storage Servers and database servers.
+By default, Oracle Exadata Storage Servers include a configured software firewall.
 The database servers can also be configured with a software firewall.

 Partitioning the InfiniBand private network does not protect an InfiniBand fabric.
 Partitioning only offers InfiniBand traffic isolation between machines.

 Use operating system controls and database features to enable database isolation.